Prague in November

 Eating and Drinking

 Winter food including thick soups are definitely back on the menu.
-You’ll appreciate the heavy but warming Czech food options at lunch and if you want to try the classic stuff then take a look at my top six Czech food picks.
-Hot drinks like Hot Mulled Mine (Svarák), Hot Honey Wine (Medovina), Hot Cider (Mošt) and Hot water mixed with rum and lemon (Grog) will be available again in the cafes and restaurants (vodka shots will help as well).
-Farmers markets are now closed until spring so if you are a foodie you’ll have to make do with one of the Prague Food Tours.
+You’ll appreciate the heavy but warming Czech food options at lunch and if you want to try the classic stuff then take a look at my Top Czech Food Picks.
+Specifically for November 11th (or the weekend after) take a look at the St Martins Festival post.
+Hot drinks will be available again in the cafes and restaurants (vodka shots will help as well).
+Check the Prague Markets and Hot Street Food post for what to expect and tips.
+Take a look at the Pay by Weight post to understand how that works here.
+There’s my Six Hot Alcoholic Drinks post to keep you warm and there’s also my We don’t eat Zebra post.

-November 17th State Holiday of the Velvet Revolution
+November 17th State Holiday of the Fight For Freedom and Against Tyranny

 Note that November is officially the first winter month so many parks and gardens either close or restrict their entry times.
 Peddalos and other river small boat hire will close.